amplitude/GTM-Android-Demo/README.md

-Demo App demonstrating Amplitude Android SDK integration with Google Tag Manager
+Demo App - Amplitude Android SDK with Google Tag Manager
 ================

-GTM integration on iOS requires installing our [native SDK](https://github.com/amplitude/amplitude-android#setup), and then setting up GTM to trigger SDK functions via a custom function handler class that bridges GTM and our native SDKs.
+GTM integration on Android requires installing our [native SDK](https://github.com/amplitude/amplitude-android#setup), and then setting up GTM to trigger SDK functions via a custom function handler class that bridges GTM and our native SDKs.
 This demo apps is a proof of concept, with just the 3 most important functionalities implemented (logging events, setting user Id, and setting user properties) in the AmplitudeGTMHandler class.
 Here is our GTM setup:

 User-Defined Variables (all Data Layer Variables):
 * eventProperties